 Students failing a class or classes must make arrangements to enroll in additional classes if they intend to graduate in four years.
 Required classes failed must be repeated.
-If after completing at least two years of high school a student has failed to pass at least one-half unit from three subsection or has a grade point average at or below the twenty-fifth percentile of other students in the district who are enrolled in the same grade, the student may request that the guidance counselor or principal meet with the student and the student's parent to determine if the student should be permitted to pursue an optional high school curriculum.
-If a student's parent consents in writing to the student pursuing the optional high school curriculum, the student is eligible to receive a high school diploma upon completing the following requirements:
+If after completing at least two years of high school a student has failed to pass at least one-half unit from three subsection or has a grade point average at or below the twenty-fifth percentile of other students in the district who are enrolled in the same grade, the student may request that the guidance counselor or principal meet with the student and the student's parent/guardian to determine if the student should be permitted to pursue an optional high school curriculum.
+If a student's parent/guardian consents in writing to the student pursuing the optional high school curriculum, the student is eligible to receive a high school diploma upon completing the following requirements:

-Language Arts (English I, II, III, IV) 4 units Social Studies (U.S. History, World History, 3 units Government, Multicultural Studies, ND Studies) Mathematics 2 units Science 2 units Physical Education 1 unit Foreign language, Native American language, fine arts, or 2 units career tech Electives 7 units Total 21 units
+Language Arts (English I, II, III, IV) 4 units Social Studies (U.S. History, World History, 3 units Government, Multicultural Studies, ND Studies) Mathematics 3 units Science 3 units Physical Education/Health 1 unit Foreign language, fine arts, or career tech.
+3 units Electives 5 units Total 22 units